EDsCODE/WallpaperSetter/README.md

 # WallpaperSetter
-Change computer background to one of the top reddit wallpapers (/r/wallpapers) in Go
+Playing with reddit api in Go